-Ramper elements can control the variables of other controller element but in this case it is not permitted to use wild card characters.
+Ramper elements can control the variables of other controller element except rampers are not allowed to control rampers.
+When a ramper controls variables in other controller elements it is not permitted to use wild card characters.
 That is, in the above example, "\" will not match to any controller elements.

-Unlike group or overlay elements, it is not permitted for different ramper elements to control the same parameter of a given slave element.
-Additionally, parameters that ramper elements control must not be controlled by any overlay.
+Do to the way bookkeeping is done for ramper elements, and unlike group or overlay elements, it is not permitted for different ramper elements to control the same parameter of a given slave element.
+Additionally, parameters that ramper elements control must not be controlled by any overlay (but a ramper can control an overlay).